Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation

-In this subsection, we present the GOPS analysis for sensing operations, including signal transmission and processing the received signal.
-The GOPS corresponding to the sensing transmissions consists of computing the sensing precoding vector $\textbf{w}_0$, denoted by $C_{\rm prec-comp}^{\rm s}$, and obtaining the sensing signal by multiplying the sensing symbols by the sensing precoding vector and the sensing power coefficient.
-Multiplying the sensing symbols by the sensing precoding vector and the sensing power coefficient costs $12L_dMN_{\rm tx}$ real multiplications/divisions.
+The GOPS analysis for sensing operations includes both signal transmission and processing the received signal.
+The GOPS associated with sensing transmission comprises the computation of the sensing precoding vector $\textbf{w}_0$, denoted by $C_{\rm prec-comp}^{\rm s}$, as well as obtaining the sensing signals by multiplying sensing symbols with $\textbf{w}_0$ and power coefficient $\rho_0$.
+The latter operation requires $12L_dMN_{\rm tx}$ real multiplications/divisions.
 The unitary matrix $\textbf{U}$ in \eqref{eq:w0} (subspace spanned by the UE channel estimation vectors) is already obtained when computing the RZF precoding vectors by matrix inversion and the corresponding $\mathbf{L}\mathbf{D}\mathbf{L}^H$ decomposition \cite[Lem.~B.2]{bjornson2017massive}.
 Therefore, the computational complexity of the ZF precoding vector $\textbf{w}_0$ is given by

 where the first term stands for matrix-vector multiplication and the second term corresponds to the cost of computing $||\textbf{w}_0||$ and normalization, which are counted as $8MN_{\rm tx}+4MN_{\rm tx}$.